-Sailing (RRS), the prescriptions of the RYA, these sailing instructions, and
+(RRS), the prescriptions of the RYA, these sailing instructions, and the

-the appropriate class rules.
-The General Rules and Constitution of Sully SC
+appropriate class rules.
+The General Rules and Constitution of Sully SC shall

-TO WHETHER OR NOT ANY SCHEDULED RACING SHALL TAKE PLACE and
+WHETHER OR NOT ANY SCHEDULED RACING SHALL TAKE PLACE and shall

-shall have given due regard to the club risk assessments, the weather
+have given due regard to the club risk assessments, the weather

+conditions,

-conditions, sea state, and whether the Patrol Boat can be launched and
+sea state, and whether the Patrol Boat can be launched and recovered without

-recovered without damage.
-No scheduled races will take place if the Patrol
+damage.
+No scheduled races will take place if the Patrol Boat cannot be

 1.3.
 THE OOD’s DECISION IS FINAL AND SHALL NOT BE CHALLENGED BY ANY